DylanMeeus/springboot_jwt_blog/_posts/2015-12-11-get-your-twitter-share-count-back-with-a-webtask.markdown

 1. The `Access-Control-Allow-Origin` header.
 2. The use of the same communications protocol (HTTP or HTTPS).

-By running a simple CuRL test to the URL we see the `Access-Control-Allow-Origin` header is correctly set:
+By running a simple cURL test to the URL we see the `Access-Control-Allow-Origin` header is correctly set:

 ```
 curl -v http://opensharecount.com/count.json\?url\=http://my.url.com